 In the USA, designs for a large sized advanced PWR (the Combustion Engineering System 80+) and a large sized BWR (General Electric's ABWR) were certified in May 1997.
 Westinghouse's mid-size AP-600 design with passive safety systems was certified in December 1999.
-Westinghouse is developing the AP-1000 applying the passive safety technology developed for the AP-600 with the goal of reducing the capital costs through economies-of-scale.
-Westinghouse, in March 2002, submitted an application to the U.S. NRC for Final Design Approval and Design Certification of the AP-1000.
-The Final Design Approval is expected in 2004 and Design Certification is expected in 2004/2005.
-An adaptation of the AP-1000, called the EP-1000, is being designed by Westinghouse and Genesi (Italy) applying the passive safety technology to meet European Utility Requirements and licensing requirements in Europe.
-A Westinghouse led international team is developing the modular, integral IRIS design in the small to medium-size range, with a core design capable of operating on a 4-year fuel cycle7.
-The IRIS design is in the first phase of pre-application licensing in which the NRC will provide feedback on necessary testing and an assessment of the risk-informed regulation approach.
-The plan is to submit an IRIS Design Certification application in 2005, with the objective of obtaining design certification in 2008/2009.
-General Electric is designing a large ESBWR applying
+Westinghouse has developed the AP-1000 applying the passive safety technology developed for the AP-600 with the goal of reducing the capital costs through economies-of-scale.
+Westinghouse received Design Certification for the AP-1000 from the U.S.NRC in 2006, and Design Certification application for Amended AP-1000 is under review.
+The first construction of AP-1000 was started for Sanmen 1 in China in April 2009.
+COL applications with AP-1000 design were submitted to U.S.NRC for Bellefonte site by Tennessee Valley Authority in October 2007, for South Carolina site by Duke Energy in December 2007, for Harris site by Progress Energy in February 2008, for Vogtle site by Southern Nuclear Operating Co. in March 2008, for V.C.
+Summer site by South Carolina Electric & Gas in March 2008, and for Levy County site by Progress Energy in July 2008.
+Georgia power awarded Westinghouse an Engineering, Procurement and Construction (EPC) contract for supply of two AP-1000 at Vogtle site in April 2008, it is the first contract for new nuclear power plant in the USA in more than 30 years.
+Westinghouse also signed an EPC contract with South Carolina Electric & Gas to provide two AP-1000 at V.C.
+Summer site in May 2008.
+At the end of December 2008, Westinghouse and Shaw signed an EPC contract with Progress Energy Florida to build two AP1000 units on a greenfield site in Levy county, Florida.
+A Westinghouse led international team is developing the modular, integral IRIS design in the small to medium-size range, with a core design capable of operating on a 4-year fuel cycle.
+The IRIS design is in pre-application review during which the NRC will provide feedback on necessary testing and an assessment of the risk-informed regulation approach.